-A recent study from Tufts University found that adults who ate three or more servings of whole grains per day while cutting back on refined grains (i.e. white flour, white bread, white rice) ended up with 10% less belly fat than those who didn’t follow this diet.
+A study from Tufts University released in 2010 found that adults who ate three or more servings of whole grains per day while cutting back on refined grains (e.g. white flour, white bread, white rice) ended up with 10% less belly fat than those who didn’t follow this diet.
 So what exactly defines a serving of whole grains?
 Try a slice of whole-wheat bread or a half-cup of oatmeal instead of white rice or white bread.
 The study doesn’t prove the link, but it certainly shows an association, so keep it in mind next time you’re deciding between brown or white rice.

 Blueberries are known for their ability to improve your skin, and now they may be able to help your waistline as well.
 According to a study from the University of Michigan, researchers found that rats who consumed a blueberry-enriched powder had less abdominal fat, lower triglycerides, lower cholesterol, and improved fasting glucose and insulin sensitivity after 90 days.
-Regardless of whether or not you believe the results can be replicated in humans, blueberries are also filled with antioxidants that are proven to benefit your body, as well as chemicals like anthocyanins that may be able to mitigate health conditions like obesity, elevated blood pressure, and more.
+Regardless of whether or not you believe the results can be replicated in humans, blueberries are also filled with antioxidants proven to benefit your body, as well as chemicals like anthocyanins that may be able to mitigate health conditions like obesity, elevated blood pressure, and more.

-Bragg Organic Raw Apple Cider Vinegar ($11)
+Organic Apple Cider Vinegar

 Apple cider vinegar has a multitude of health and beauty benefits (it’s also great for your skin and hair when applied topically), not least of which includes its ability to slim your waistline.
 In a study of 175 overweight Japanese men and women, those who consumed a drink containing either one or two tablespoons of apple cider vinegar daily for 12 weeks had significantly lower body weight, BMI, visceral fat, and waist circumference than the control group that didn’t consume any vinegar.
 How’s that for a miracle drink?